Tired of never finding any gold when you go out prospecting?

 On the other hand, you don’t have to get this involved if you just want to find a little bit of gold on a fun weekend afternoon.
 The internet can probably provide all the information that you need to find some gold in your area.
 There are good resources like this state-by-state gold guide that will help you learn about gold bearing creeks and rivers in your area.
 You can also find a lot of books on the subject.
 Most of the western states have book specifically written about where to find gold within that state.

 2. You are not digging in the right places

 Alright, so you have done a bit of research and found a creek that you know has gold in it.
 You take your pan to the edge of the water, scoop some sands and gravel into your gold pan, and start panning it out.
 At the bottom of your pan you find a few garnets, some black sands, but unfortunately you don’t find any gold.

 Even when you are in a very rich area, it is important to understand how placer gold is distributed within a waterway.
-Gold is not randomly scattered throughout a creek.
+Gold is not randomly scattered throughout a creek or river.
 Due to its high specific gravity, it acts in a very predictable way, and can often be very easy to find if you just search in the right spots.